 The World Bank's GE Strategy posits that households, markets and formal and informal institutions, and the relations among them, influence gender equality and economic development (Foerster and Vermeulen 2019).
-As Figure 2.1 illustrates, infrastructure can act as an exogenous 'shock' to this system by directly affecting markets, and directly and indirectly affecting households. infrastructure projects can be designed to intervene in markets by creating demand-side incentives for women's participation in the labor force as employees and business owners.
+As Figure 2.1 illustrates, infrastructure can act as an exogenous 'shock' to this system by directly affecting markets, and directly and indirectly affecting households.
+Infrastructure projects can be designed to intervene in markets by creating demand-side incentives for women's participation in the labor force as employees and business owners.
 Reskilling and employment of women in nontraditional jobs, such as road construction, has the potential to change occupational sex segregation (Casabonne, Jimenex and Muller 2018).

 Infrastructure projects can reduce inequities in asset ownership within a household through equitable compensation strategies, such as joint titling of land.
 Moreover, through the provision of clean water, safer transport, electricity, and ICT, infrastructure indirectly affects division of labor at the household level.
 The reductions in women's time poverty and improvement in their health creates opportunities for educational and entrepreneurial pursuits.
 ICT enables women to access financial services and provides them avenues for pursuing flexible self-employment or remote employment.

-Gender-responsive infrastructure has the potential to change formal and informal institutions in the long run.
-By achieving financial sufficiency through employment outside their homes and ownership of assets, women have the ability to build robust social networks, learn to negotiate with men, and exercise their agency as citizens.
+By achieving financial sufficiency through employment outside their homes and ownership of assets, women have the ability to build robust social networks, learn to negotiate with men, and exercise their agency as citizens.5

-&lt;sup>5See Beegle, Frankenberg and Thomas (2001), Iversen and Rosenbluth (2006), and Schlozman, Burns and Verba (1999)
+5See Beegle, Frankenberg and Thomas (2001), Iversen and Rosenbluth (2006), and Schlozman, Burns and Verba (1999)

-Figure 2.1: infrastructure interventions to reduce gender gaps
+Figure 2.1: Infrastructure interventions to reduce gender gaps

-Table 2.2 offers a holistic overview of the relationship between infrastructure and gender.
-It maps majority of the critical areas highlighted in the Beijing Platform for Action to the four objectives of the World Bank Gender Strategy 2016-2023.
+Table 2.2 offers a holistic overview of the relationship between infrastructure and gender.6 It maps majority of the critical areas highlighted in the Beijing Platform for Action to the four objectives of the World Bank Gender Strategy 2016-2023.
 It then identifies project-specific outputs that can reduce gender gaps.
 Additionally, it also lists long-term, aspirational outcomes that infrastructure can achieve by fundamentally restructuring gender relations.